 Colour Scheme 4: Modern Grey and Blue Living Room

-March & White’s Royalty Mews modern living room contrasts a vibrant blue wall (30BG 08/200 by Dulux) with neutralised accent colours via a white Minotti sofa, a grey Minotti “Dibbets” Tonneau rug and an abstract canvas supplied by Rosenfeld Porcini Gallery.
+March & White’s Royalty Mews modern lounge contrasts a vibrant blue living room wall (30BG 08/200 by Dulux) with neutralised accent colours via a white Minotti sofa, a grey Minotti “Dibbets” Tonneau rug and an abstract canvas supplied by Rosenfeld Porcini Gallery.
 A golden halo (Tom Dixon’s Plane table lamp) and a pop of orange on a set of nesting side tables jumps out from the scene.

-“When using a strong colour like blue for walls, we believe in accenting it with softer complimentary colours” says Elliot March, “This can be brought in through artwork and accessories, leaving the overall soft materials palate neutral with pieces of furniture like the sofa.
+“When using a strong colour like blue for living room walls, we believe in accenting it with softer complimentary colours” says Elliot March, “This can be brought in through artwork and accessories, leaving the overall soft materials palate neutral with pieces of furniture like the sofa.
 We also like to incorporate warmth with different materiality such as woods and metals.”
-Elliot’s co-founder James White reveals, “It’s one of our favourite colours to use.
+Elliot’s co-founder James White reveals, “One of our favourite colours to use in living rooms is blue.
 It can be more formal in deep navy with contrasting lighter tones or used to create more atmosphere when pushed towards deep teal and paired with a timber floor as at Royalty Mews.”

 Image Credit: Rajni Alex